 With Faith There is Nothing to Fear

-So as I said "Facing the Giants" is a piece of Christian Cinema and one which preaches nothing through God is impossible as long as you do things to honour him.
+So as I said "Facing the Giants" is a piece of Christian Cinema and one with the message that nothing through God is impossible as long as you do things to honour him.
 And I tell you what it does a good job of getting across the messages it wants from that point about doing things to honour God to living without fear.
-But whilst it preaches the word and doesn't shy away from doing so the greatest thing this movie does is to show that you can use the bible as a guide for living your life, such as in a scene where an assistant coach use the words to inspire a kicker to not kick left or right as that is easy but going straight down the middle which is a harder path.
-It is one of the reasons why the movie stands out from the crowd as whilst there are some cheesy elements the positives out weigh the negatives.
+But whilst it delivers this Christian message and doesn't shy away from doing so the greatest thing that "Facing the Giants" does is to show that you can use the bible as a guide for living your life, such as in a scene where an assistant coach use the words to inspire a kicker to not kick left or right as that is easy but going straight down the middle which is a harder path.
+It is one of the reasons why "Facing the Giants" stands out from the crowd as whilst there are some cheesy elements, the sort which you kind of expect from a Christian movie, the positives definitely out weigh the negatives.

-What this all boils down to is that not only is "Facing the Giants" an above average piece of Christian cinema it is an inspirational sports movie which has the ability to entertain those who enjoy sports movies although one which in my heart I believe requires the audience not to dismiss it because of its Christian side.
+What this all boils down to is that not only is "Facing the Giants" an above average piece of Christian cinema it is an inspirational sports movie which has the ability to entertain those who enjoy sports movies.
+Although one which in my heart I believe requires the audience not to be automatically dismissive of a movie due to its Christian basis.